m1cr0man/nix-configs/README.md

   - This solves "Tailscale could not connect to any relay server.".
 - Check logs of tailscaled and restart.
 - Ensure firewall allows tailscale0.

+### Nixos-rebuild when nix/nix-plugins updates

+You just need to skip using nixos-rebuild and use switch-to-configuration directly:

+- First build the system profile with `nixos-rebuild --flake .#$HOSTNAME build`
+- Run the switcher `result/bin/switch-to-configuration boot`